 Wheatgrass juice can help to expel minerals and salts from the urinary tract, preventing them from crystalizing into kidney stones.

 Wheatgrass contains compounds that increase urine production, allowing stones to pass more easily and reducing the risk of their formation.

 Wheatgrass also contains antioxidants, which help rid the urinary tract of minerals and salts.

 The urinary benefits of wheatgrass are best obtained by consuming 2- to 8-oz of pure extract or juice daily.
-Supplemental powders or pills are also available at many health stores.
+Supplemental powders or pills are also available to purchase online or at many health stores.

 6. Celery juice or seed